request an appointment online.

 If your doctor suspects or discovers cancer, one or more of the following tests may be used to diagnose appendix cancer and determine if it has spread.
 These tests also may be used to find out if treatment is working.

-Sometimes, appendix cancer is diagnosed after an appendectomy - the surgical removal of your appendix.
-If you present to the hospital with symptoms of acute appendicitis, your doctor may perform a minimally invasive procedure, such as a laparoscopic appendectomy, to remove your appendix.
+Sometimes, appendix cancer is diagnosed after an appendectomy (the surgical removal of the appendix).
+If a patient has symptoms of acute appendicitis, the doctor may perform a minimally invasive procedure, such as a laparoscopic appendectomy, to remove the appendix.
 The appendix tissue can then be examined by a specialist.
-If tumor cells are found, your doctor may perform additional surgery in order to take a biopsy of the surrounding intestines.
-This can help determine if your cancer has spread.
+If tumor cells are found, doctors may perform additional surgery to take a biopsy of the surrounding intestines.
+This can help determine if the cancer has spread.

 Appendix Cancer Staging